Bradley Beal

-Bradley Emmanuel Beal Sr. (born June 28, 1993) is an American professional basketball player for the Washington Wizards of the National Basketball Association (NBA).
-He played college basketball for the Florida Gators before being selected by the Wizards with the third overall pick in the 2012 NBA draft.
-Beal was selected in the 2013 NBA All-Rookie First Team, and is a three-time NBA All-Star.
+Bradley Emmanuel Beal Sr. (born June 28, 1993) is an American professional basketball player for the Los Angeles Clippers of the National Basketball Association (NBA).
+Nicknamed “the Big Panda”, he is a three-time NBA All-Star and one-time All-NBA Third Team selection.

+Beal was selected by the Washington Wizards with the third overall pick in the 2012 NBA draft.
+In eleven seasons with Washington, he was named to the All-Rookie First Team in 2013, the All-NBA Third Team in 2021, and was a three-time All-Star.
+Beal is second on the Wizards' all-time leading scorer list.
+Beal was traded to the Phoenix Suns in 2023, forming a big 3 with Kevin Durant and Devin Booker; however, he struggled with constant injuries during his Suns tenure, a struggle that has continued to his time with the Clippers as he was injured after six games in the 2025–26 season.

 Early life

 Beal attended Chaminade College Preparatory School in St. Louis, Missouri.
-He competed for the US in the 2010 FIBA Under-17 World Championship, winning the championship while averaging 18 points per game.
+He competed for the U.S. in the 2010 FIBA Under-17 World Championship, winning the championship while averaging 18 points per game.

 In addition to winning the tournament, Beal made the All-Tournament Team and won the MVP award.
 During his senior year of high school, Beal averaged 32.5 points per game, 5.7 rebounds per game and 2.8 assists per game.

 At the end of Beal's senior season, he was named the 2011 Mr. Show-Me Basketball which recognized him as the top high school basketball player in the state of Missouri.
 He was also named the 2011 Gatorade National Player of the Year.